top of page

 Without an AMSA task book, you will need:

-• 60 days of sea service on commercial or recreational vessels
+• 60 days of sea service on commercial vessels

 • At least half of the sea service on vessels with inboard diesel engines